 Of course one option is to buy a shofar on eBay or Amazon.
 But a lot of people don’t feel comfortable working with eBay and Amazon sellers, who are not always solidly established, and since a portion of the sale goes to eBay or Amazon, prices may be higher.

 I knew that with a bit of time and effort, we could create a high caliber shofar sales webstore that would enable the prospective buyer to see the shofar in details and choose exactly what he wants.
-So we started Jericho Shofar.
+So we started selling ram’s horn shofars on our webstore.

 Every time a new shipment comes in, we photograph, number, measure and catalog every shofar individually.
 Some people want a hefty shofar with a gnarly shape and a natural finish.
 Others would like to buy a smoothly polished shofar with an elegant shape.

-Where can I buy a shofar that has just the right the look, feel and sound?
-We provide a number of high resolution images of every shofar, both ram’s horn and Yemenite, and write detailed descriptions of the shape, color and sound.
+To help prospective buyers find a shofar that has just the right the look, feel and sound, we provide a number of high resolution images of every shofar and write detailed descriptions of the shape, color and sound.